formio/help.form.io/_paragraphs/userguide/staging/creating-stages.md

 ![](/assets/img/userguide/userguide-stage-create-1.png)

-Next, you'll need to name your stage in order to continue.
+In order to proceed, name the stage.

 ![](/assets/img/userguide/userguide-stage-create-2.png)

-Finally, click ```Add Stage``` and you're new stage has been added to your active project.
+Finally, click ```Add Stage``` button and the new stage will automatically be added to the active project.

 ![](/assets/img/userguide/userguide-stage-create-3.png)